tarwn/lessthandot-hugo/blogs/content/posts/2009-06-25-export-table-to-excel-with-grid-lines.md

 However, when the excel file is generated it has a nasty side effect of having all the gridlines hidden.
 They can easily be turned back on in excel by the following: Tools > Options > click gridlines checkbox.

 Until today I put up with the gridlines being hidden.
 When I tried to search for a solution via google, most people suggested that it just wasn't possible to generate the excel report with gridlines.
 Other people offered solutions that required you to run a COM object on the server to start an instance of excel in the background to create the file.
 However, after searching through a bunch of garbage and piecing together bits and pieces of non-working solutions, I finally got it to work.
-The trick is to set up your own custom XML settings, and add the “Panes” worksheet option.
+The trick is to set up your own custom XML settings, and add the "Panes" worksheet option.
 Here was the working solution:

 ```csharp
 using System;